 Adults $85 / Child $50

 Barwon Heads Caravan Park is located where the river meets the sea.
 Every site is a short walk to the water’s edge.
-The beach is very calm and perfect for young families with plenty of surf around the other side of the bluff.
+The beach is very calm and perfect for young families with plenty of ocean surf around the other side of the bluff.

 At low tide you can enjoy the rockpools, or at high tide fish from the jetty or walk up the steps to the lookout.
 There is a great walking path right along the foreshore.